 This post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
+As a Sheet Music Plus and Amazon Associate, I earn from qualifying purchases.
 That means I make a small commission (at no additional cost to you) if you purchase something from an affiliate link.

 This post is a round-up of free printables for piano teaching that I have made for my students.
 These printables are reference sheets or visuals that are designed to help students learn terms or understand concepts even better.
 I hope that you will find them useful in your studio!

 The reference sheets can be hung in your studio or given to students to take home.
-I know many teachers use assignment sheets in binders, so these could easily be included in a student’s music binder as well.

 All of the printable listed on this post are free for you to download.
 Enjoy!